 What discount might I receive?

-Where are the deeds kept for right to buy properties?
+Where are the deeds for right to buy properties?

-If you have bought your property with a mortgage or loan, the deeds will be retained by your lender.
+If you have bought your property with a mortgage or loan, your lender will retain the deeds.

 Your title deeds are important documents.
-If you hold the deeds to your property yourself, you should ensure that they are kept in a secure place.
+If you hold the deeds to your property yourself, you should ensure that you keep them in a secure place.